Profit Shifting and International Tax Reforms: Estimation of profit shifting: Empirics

-The CORTAX estimation is particularly high for the U.S while our estimation, despite being higher than others is close from the one from the Tax Justice Network and the ones from TWZ.
-Overall, the numbers that we estimate are in the range of the other studies and no pattern is identifiable.
+This graph first reveals that the estimates of profit shifting are sensitive to methodologies and data.
+However, these studies find a similar order of magnitude for many countries.
+The CORTAX estimation is particularly high for the U.S while our estimation, despite being lower than others, is close to the ones of the TJN.
+Overall, our quantification is in the range of the other studies but tend to display lower aggregate amount of profit shifting.